akifmertturk/Rock-paper-scissors_Game-REST_API/README.md

 of Go language for me.
 I created this REST API because of applying an internship for an company.

+In the game, I decided to use random number generator to  decide the steps of the opponent one.
+When you play, in deed you play with a computer
+( random number generator ).

 * Starts a new game and responses with session ID which will be used later to play.
 -> http://localhost:8080/newGame?round=3